cheng6076/mlm/README.md

 Currently I have implemented
 #### Standard LSTM
-Perlexity 115
+Perplexity 115

 #### Gated Feedback LSTM
 A variation of the model described in *Gated Feedback Recurrent Neural Networks (Chung et al., 2015)*.
 Use 2 or more layers for it.
-Perlexity 107
+Perplexity 107

 #### 1D-Grid LSTM
 1D version of Grid LSTM with cells on depth dimension as well.
-The original paper is *Grid LSTM (Kalchbrenner et al., 2015)*.
-This is also the architecture described in *Depth-Gated LSTM (Yao et al., 2015)*.
+The original paper is *Grid LSTM (Kalchbrenner et al., 2015)*, also described in *Depth-Gated LSTM (Yao et al., 2015)*.
-Perlexity 112
+Perplexity 112

 If you spot any mistake of the code, please kindly let me know by contacting cheng6076@gmail.com.